z3nth10n/z3nth10n.github.io/_posts/2019-04-01-configuring-custom-domains-github-pages-part-2.md

 If you're in Windows and you use Mingw64 console for your projects and you're using CMD you're out of risk because [the git-credential-store settings](https://git-scm.com/docs/git-credential-store) won't be deleted.

-The just read this article where [Heroku suggests you to use its `auth:token` option](https://devcenter.heroku.com/articles/authentication).
+I just readed this article where [Heroku suggests you to use its `auth:token` option](https://devcenter.heroku.com/articles/authentication).
 This are the credentials you need to use on your first login, the one given from the `.netrc` at your HOME path.

 ## Configure custom domains